-When argatroban is administered by continuous infusion, antico-agulant effects and plasma concentrations of argatroban follow similar, predictable temporal response profiles, with low intersubject variability.
-Immediately upon initiation of argatroban infusion, anticovaliability.
-Implementation of the second se until the infusion is discontinued or the dosage adjusted.
+Pharmacodynamics When argatroban is administered by continuous infusion, anticoagulant effects and plasma concentrations of argatroban follow similar, predictable temporal response profiles, with low intersubject variability.
+Immediately upon initiation of argatroban infusion, anticoagulant effects are produced as plasma argatroban concentrations begin to rise.
+Steady-state levels of both drug and anticoagulant effect are typically attained within 1 to 3 hours and are maintained until the infusion is discontinued or the dosage are maintained until the 'infusión is discontinued or the dosage adjusted.
 Steady-state plasma argatroban concentrations increase proportionally with dose (for infusion doses up to 40 mcg/kg/min in healthy subjects) and are well correlated with steady-state anticoagulant effects.
-For infusion doses up to 40 mcg/kg/min, argatroban increases in a dose-dependent fashion, the activated partial thromboplastin time (aPTT), the activated clotting time (ACT), the prothrombin time (TT), the International Normalized Ratio (INR), and the thrombin time (TT) in healthy volunteers and cardiac patients.
-Representative steady-state plasma argatroban concentrations and anticoagulant effects are shown below for argatroban infusion doses up to 10 mcg/kg/min (see Figure 1). (see Figure 1).
+For infusion doses up to 40 mcg/kg/min, argatroban increases in a dose-dependent fashion, the activated partial thromboplastin time (aPTI), the activated clotting time (ACT), the prothrombin time (PT), the International Normalized Ratio (INR), and the thrombin time (TT) in healthy volunteers and cardiac patients.
+Representative steady-state plasma argatroban concentrations and anticoagulant effects are shown below for argatroban infusion doses up to 10 mcg/kg/min (see Figure 1).

-Figure 1 Relationship at Steady-State Between Argatroban Dose, Plasma Argatroban Concentration and Anticoagulant Effect
+Figure 1 Relationship at Steady-State Between Argatroban Dose, Plasma Argatroban Concentration and Anticoagulant Effect vitamin K-dependent factor Xa activity.